Originally published: December 7, 2025 | Last updated: March 19, 2026

 What Is the Expat Legal Wills Blog?

-The Expat Legal Wills Blog is the official resource hub of ExpatLegalWills.com, a service that enables expatriates to create legally valid Wills for assets held in Canada, the United States, and the United Kingdom — from anywhere in the world.
+The Expat Legal Wills Blog functions as the official resource center for ExpatLegalWills.com which offers expatriates the ability to create valid Wills for their Canadian and American and British assets through worldwide access.
 The blog provides expert guidance on estate planning topics specifically relevant to people living outside their home country.

 What Topics Does This Blog Cover?

-- Expat Will requirements — what makes an expatriate Will different from a standard domestic Will
+- Expat Will requirements: what makes an expatriate Will different from a standard domestic Will

-- Choosing an executor — who can serve and what responsibilities they carry across jurisdictions
+- Choosing an executor: who can serve and what responsibilities they carry across jurisdictions

-- Beneficiary rules — who can (and cannot) inherit under UK, US, and Canadian law
+- Beneficiary rules: who can (and cannot) inherit under UK, US, and Canadian law

-- The signing process — witness requirements, affidavits, and how to make your Will legally binding
+- The signing process: witness requirements, affidavits, and how to make your Will legally binding

-- Glossary of legal terms — plain-language definitions of estate planning terminology like probate, intestacy, and testamentary trusts
+- Glossary of legal terms: plain-language definitions of estate planning terminology like probate, intestacy, and testamentary trusts

-- International Wills — why they exist, their limitations, and better alternatives for expats
+- International Wills: why they exist, their limitations, and better alternatives for expats

-- Country-specific guides — focused articles for US, UK, and Canadian expats with assets in their home country
+- Country-specific guides: focused articles for US, UK, and Canadian expats with assets in their home country

 Who Should Read This Blog?